Zacky-YG/Learning_Repo/SOC_Lvl1/01_Frameworks.md

   - Created 2017, updated 2022.
   - meant to complement other defence framework.
   - Refer to "Paul Pols' Unified Kill Chain.png" for details on all 18 attack phases.
+## Phase: In (Initial Foothold)
+  - Refer to "THM - Initial Foothold.png" for chart.
+  1. Reconnaissance: